elewa-academy/Fundamentals/docs_src/7-all-together/README.md

 Here's how it works:
 1. Plan your development process and get your HTML/CSS prepared.
 (There is more information on these steps in the template repo):
     a.
-Select user stories
+Select user stories (we've already done this for you)
     b.
 Analyze user story dependencies
     c.
 Choose a development schedule
     d.
 Build a wireframe
     e.
-Code the wireframe with HTML/CSS
+Code the wireframe with simple HTML/CSS

 2. Go through your development schedule one feature at a time.
 For each feature you will complete these steps in this order:
     a.
 Make sure the HTML/CSS is in place to support this user story
     b.
-Write an event listener that responds to this user input
+Write an event listener that gathers user input and updates the DOM
     c.
-Write the logic necessary to implement this user story
+Write the logic needed to process the user input
     d.
 Test the logic
     e.
-Call the logic in the event listener
+Connect the logic to it's event listener
     f.
-Test the user story in the browser by hand
+Test the user story in the browser (by hand is fine)
     g.
-Save this version in a new folder
+Update your README
     h.
+Git tag, git push
+    i.
 Continue on to the next user story

-By the time you've finished every user story in your development schedule you should have a directory structure that looks something like this:
-* User-Centered-Website
-    * README
-    * Tests
+When you are finished you should have a beautifully organized repository that communicates your development process to others.
+You can see two examples here - [Cleancalc](https://github.com/radovandelic/cleancalc), [Tictactoe](https://github.com/elewa-student/tic-tac-toe/tree/master).